nithinmurali/pygsheets/docs/source/authorization.rst

 The first time this will ask you to complete the authentication flow.
 Follow the instructions in the console to complete.
-Once completed a file with the authentication token will be stored in your current working directory (to chane this set credentials_directory).
-This file is used so that you dont have to authorize it everytime you run the application.
-So if you need to authorize script again you dont need the client_secret but just this generated json file will do (pass its path as credentials_directory).
+Once completed a file with the authentication token will be stored in your current working directory (to change this set credentials_directory).
+This file is used so that you don't have to authorize it every time you run the application.
+So if you need to authorize script again you don't need the client_secret but just this generated json file will do (pass its path as credentials_directory).

 Please note that credentials_directory will override your client_secrect.
 So if you keep getting logged in